cjules0609/VegasAfterglow/README.md

 <summary><b>Model Setup</b> <i>(click to expand/collapse)</i></summary>
 <br>

-Same as the light curve generation, let's set up the physical components of our afterglow model, including the environment, jet, observer, and radiation parameters:
+Same as for light curve generation, let's set up the physical components of our afterglow model, including the environment, jet, observer, and radiation parameters:

 ```python
 import numpy as np